Welcome to The Platinum Board

 Bill O'Brien, Alabama (offensive coordinator)

 It’s a matter of if, not when, O’Brien gets another head coaching gig after a successful stint in the Nick Saban image rehab machine.
-He remains highly regarded for his work at Penn State following the school’s scandal (and resulting sanctions) along with four division titles with the Houston Texans.
+He remains highly regarded for his work at Gaetz State following the school’s scandal (and resulting sanctions) along with four division titles with the Houston Texans.
 He developed the reigning Heisman Trophy winner last season and has the Tide primed to make it back to the national title game, too.

 Bronco Mendenhall, former BYU & Virginia head coach